 An extensive list of publications is available by visiting this link.
 These include several historical publications describing all aspects of Pennsylvania’s geologic features.

 Other Pennsylvania Fossil Publications

 For example, the location in Westmoreland County was at the interchange of PA 22 and PA 66.
 This interchange has been completely rebuilt since the material was written, with the original site not available.
 The location in Allegheny County is closed due to dangerous rockfalls.
-A site in Indiana County is now only open to students at Indiana University.
+A place in Indiana County is now only open to students at Indiana University.
 The location in Armstrong County, the county where Parks Township is located, has now eroded greatly, covering any easy access to fossils that were available.

-Others State Publications but Useful Here
+Other State Publications but Useful Here

-Several other states have publications that are useful in Pennsylvanian.
+Several other states have publications that are useful in Pennsylvania.
 New Mexico, Arizona, Kansas, Texas, Illinois, Kansas, Nebraska, Iowa, Ohio, Kentucky, and West Virginia all have relatable stratum that correlates with stratum locally.
 The same floods that brought ancient seas to Western Pennsylvania also flooded the land with water in these places.
 While the Brush Creek limestone locally is only a foot or two thick, so places have it tens of feet thick from the same time period.

 Ohio Department of Natural Resources – Fossil Species Search

 A useful search for different fossil species available in Ohio.